-Every quarter, the English Department offers variable topics courses such as English 315 (Studies in a Literary Genre), English 324 (Studies in Literary Topics) and English 515 (Senior Seminar) on selected topics.
-The topics for these courses change each quarter, and the courses may be repeated for credit as topics change.
-Those scheduled for Fall 2018 are described below.
-If you'd like further information about these courses or other English Department offerings, please contact the instructor.
-You'll find their contact information on our faculty information pages.
+Each quarter, the English Department offers variable topics courses such as English 315 (Studies in a Literary Genre), English 324 (Studies in Literary Topics) and English 515 (Senior Seminar).
+Because the topics change each quarter, the courses may be repeated for credit .
+Those scheduled for Winter 2019 are described below.

 ENG 315 Detective Fiction, Professor Pigeon - Tues/Thurs.
 2:00 p.m.